uswds/uswds-site/pages/documentation/migration-V3.md

 ],
       {%- endhighlight %}
     </li>
     <li>Recompile your Sass as usual.
-When it compiles, it is now using USWDS 3.0!</li>
+When it compiles, it's using USWDS 3.0!</li>
   </ol>
 </div>
 <!-- End USWDS Gulp section -->